-Dave and I have been married for almost eight months already.
+Dave and I have been married for almost two years already.
 Part of me feels like the time has gone so fast because if feels like we just got married, and the other part of me feels as if we’ve been married for ages.
-It’s safe to say that we’ve both learned a lot in those eight months.
+It’s safe to say that we’ve both learned a lot in that time.
 We’ve had those conversations for couples to have and learned a lot about our relationship.
-But it’s nothing compared to what we’ve learned both about either other and about ourselves in the 4+ years we’ve been together.
+But it’s nothing compared to what we’ve learned both about either other and about ourselves in the years we’ve been together.

 Dave and I started having the big conversations for couples fairly early in our relationship.
 Whether it be finances, kids, or our dreams for the future, we’ve been talking about them all along.

 That’s not to say that everything has been easy breezy since we got married.
 There have definitely been ups and downs.
 Marriage can be a freaking roller coaster sometimes.
 And some of those conversations for couples haven’t come easily.
 We’ve still had disagreements about money, or one of us not being open enough with your feelings.

 Maybe you’re married, or maybe you’ve just started dating.
 Either way, these 6 conversations for couples are conversations you should probably be having!

 This is definitely one of the most important things you’ll need to talk about with your significant other.
 It’s also the #1 reason couples get divorced, so that should tell you how important it is.
 It’s a conversation that absolutely needs to be had before you get married, but preferably long before.

 Dave and I combined our finances when we got engaged.
 It just made sense as we moved to a new city and rented a new apartment together.
 But we knew most of the ins and outs of each other’s finances before that.
 That meant there were no surprises when we combined finances.

 Talk about your debts.
 It’s important going into marriage that your spouse know how much debt you hae.
 Talk about your spending habits.
 If you’re not great with money, be open about it so you and your spouse can discuss how to battle it.